Explicit block-encoding for partial differential equation-constrained optimization: Introduction

 Quantum algorithms are also promising for optimization problems.
 For discrete optimization, the variational quantum algorithms (VQAs)~\cite{cerezo2021variational, tilly2022variational} and the quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum, zhou2020quantum, willsch2020benchmarking} are among the most widely studied quantum algorithms, which are hybrid quantum–classical algorithms for combinatorial optimization.
-A possible drawback of these variational methods is that estimation of the gradient needs multiple running of the circuit and it can be exponentially small as the system size increases.
+A possible drawback of these variational methods is that estimation of the gradient needs multiple running of the circuit, and the gradient can become exponentially small as the system size increases, which is known as the barren plateau phenomenon~\cite{cerezo2021cost, arrasmith2022equivalence}.
 For continuous optimization, on the other hand, quantum dynamics-based optimization~\cite{leng2023quantum, leng2025quantum, chen2025quantum, catli2025exponentially} is a promising method in which an optimization problem is converted into a coherent quantum dynamics that does not involve any measurement process.
 In particular, quantum Hamiltonian descent (QHD)~\cite{leng2023quantum, leng2025quantum}, which maps gradient-based optimization into time-dependent Hamiltonian simulation, has the potential for offering exponential speedups under access to an objective function via bit or phase oracles~\cite{catli2025exponentially}.
 However, this means that the practical use of these coherent optimization methods could be limited because such oracle construction is in general quite non-trivial and possibly hard.
 Moreover, even if such oracles are available, it is also uncertain whether employing QHD offers a practical advantage in terms of end-to-end gate complexity including the cost of constructing the oracle rather than query complexity.